Demographics of Malaysia: Tertiary education

 Before the introduction of the matriculation system, students aiming to enter public universities had to complete an additional 18 months of secondary schooling in Form Six and sit the Malaysian Higher School Certificate (Sijil Tinggi Persekolahan Malaysia, STPM); equivalent to the British Advanced or 'A' levels.
 Since the introduction of the matriculation programme as an alternative to STPM in 1999, students who completed the 12-month programme in matriculation colleges (kolej matrikulasi in Malay) can enrol in local universities.
 However, in the matriculation system, only 10 per cent of the places are open to non-Bumiputra students.

 There are a number of government-funded public universities in Malaysia, the most prominent of them being University of Malaya.
-Although the ethnic quota system favouring Malays at such universities was abolished in 2002, disparity of student intake still exists in these universities with underrepresentation of non-Bumiputras.
+Although the ethnic quota system favouring Bumiputras at such universities was abolished in 2002, disparity of student intake still exists in these universities with underrepresentation of non-Bumiputras.
 Instead, private universities have sprung up to cater to the local population.
 These private universities are also gaining a reputation for international quality education and students from all over the world attend these universities.
 In addition, four reputable international universities have set up their branch campuses in Malaysia since 1998.
 A branch campus can be seen as an 'offshore campus' of the foreign university, which offers the same courses and awards as the main campus.
 Both local and international students can acquire these identical foreign qualifications in Malaysia at a lower fee.
 The foreign university branch campuses in Malaysia are: Monash University Malaysia Campus, Curtin University, Malaysia, Swinburne University of Technology Sarawak Campus and University of Nottingham Malaysia Campus.

 Students also have the option of enrolling in private tertiary institutions after secondary studies.
 Most institutions have educational links with overseas universities especially in the United States, the United Kingdom and Australia, allowing students to spend a portion of their course duration abroad as well as getting overseas qualifications.
 One such example is Tunku Abdul Rahman University College which partnered with Sheffield Hallam University and Coventry University.